Substance Abuse in Adolescent with Best Prevention

 FAQs:

 Q1.
-What is adolescent substance abuse?
+What is adolescence substance abuse?

 Ans.
 The dangerous misuse of alcohol tobacco marijuana prescription drugs and illicit drugs defines adolescent substance abuse in people who are age 10–19.